Spinal muscular atrophy with progressive myoclonic epilepsy

-Spinal muscular atrophy with progressive myoclonic epilepsy (SMA-PME), sometimes called Jankovic–Rivera syndrome, is a very rare neurodegenerative disease whose symptoms include slowly progressive muscle (atrophy), predominantly affecting proximal muscles, combined with denervation and myoclonic seizures.
+Spinal muscular atrophy with progressive myoclonic epilepsy (SMA-PME), sometimes called Jankovic–Rivera syndrome, is a very rare neurodegenerative disease whose symptoms include slowly progressive muscle loss (atrophy), predominantly affecting proximal muscles, combined with denervation and myoclonic seizures.
 Only 12 known human families are described in scientific literature to have SMA-PME.

 SMA-PME is associated with a missense mutation (c.125C→T) or deletion in exon 2 of the ASAH1 gene and is inherited in an autosomal recessive manner.
 SMA-PME is closely related to a lysosomal disorder disease called Farber lipogranulomatosis.
 As with many genetic disorders, there is no known cure for SMA-PME.

 The condition was first described in 1979 by American researchers Joseph Jankovic and Victor M. Rivera.